Making a complaint

 You can raise an issue or complaint over the phone, or by letter or by e-mail.
 Please see the “Contact Details” section of the website for numbers and addresses.
 Normally we will only deal with complaints within six months of when a problem occurred or came to light.
 We will keep a record of every complaint or issue raised and quickly let you know we have received your complaint (usually within five working days).
 If you have any special needs, we will do all we can to make it easy for you to make a complaint or help you through the process.

 As a first step, we will try to resolve an issue informally.
-This will usually be handled by the manager and we aim to resolve things within ten working days of hearing from you.
+This will usually be handled by the General Manager and we aim to resolve things within ten working days of hearing from you.
 If you are happy with our response at this stage, the process will end.

 If you are not happy with this initial attempt to resolve things, the matter will be passed to our board of directors as a formal complaint.
 At this stage we will need you to put your complaint in writing, if you haven’t already done so.
 We will acknowledge your formal complaint within five working days and then write to you within twenty-one working days of to advise you of progress.